Maechi: History

-The exact derivation of the term maechi is not known.
-Several possible etymologies have been suggested, relating maechi either to Sanskrit or Sinhalese terms for renunciants, morality, or other positive qualities.
-The word chi is occasionally used in the Thai language to refer either to Buddhist monks, or to ordained followers of other traditions, such as Hindu priests or Jain monastics.

 Historically, little is known about the status and lives of maechis prior to Western contact with the kingdoms that preceded the modern state of Thailand.
-European observers in the 17th century reported seeing white-robed, shaven-headed women who lived on the grounds of Buddhist temples.
-Most of these women were reported to be advanced in years, possibly indicating that life as a maechi may have served as a sort of retirement plan for older women who did not have families to provide for them.
+European observers in the 17th century reported seeing white-robed, shaven-headed nuns who lived on the grounds of Buddhist temples.

 Records from prior to this time do not explicitly mention maechis in Thailand; it is likely that some records were lost in the destruction of the Ayutthaya Kingdom in the 18th century.
 The marginalization of the maechis in Thai society may also play a role in their exclusion from the historical record.

+Suphaphorn Phumphuang wrote in 1995 that literature on maechii began to appear around 1945 to 1955 (Suphaphorn 2538/1995).

+Since 1971 there has been a Queen's Foundation for Thai Maechi, addressing maechi affairs.